-The Kama River is the main tributary of the Volga, which carries the largest volume of water into it from all the watercourses included in it.
-Counts main river Western Urals, rightfully belongs to the largest of the water streams flowing through the territory Russian Federation.
-It passes through the cities of Perm, Solikamsk, etc. Hydrologists have an ambiguous opinion on the issues of the championship of the Volga and Kama.
-Some experts argue that the Ural water flow appeared much earlier than the Central Russian one, and this is confirmed by geological studies.
+The Kama River is the main tributary of the Volga, which carries into it the largest volume of water of all the watercourses entering it.
+Counts main river Western Urals, rightfully refers to the largest of the water streams flowing through the territory Russian Federation.
+It passes through the cities of Perm, Solikamsk, etc. In matters of the primacy of the Volga and Kama, hydrologists have an ambiguous opinion.
+Some experts claim that the Ural water flow appeared much earlier than the Central Russian one, and this is confirmed by geological research.

 There is also evidence that the Kama basin is wider than the Volga, and there are more tributaries.
-Based on these facts, some scientific hydrologists are inclined to assert that the Volga is more likely a tributary of the Kama than vice versa.
-However, the geographical development of the largest Volga tributary began much later, so the leadership in this matter was given to the Volga.
-The name of the river comes from the Udmurt word "kam", that is, "big" and is rooted in the Finno-Ugric dialects.
+Based on these facts, some scientific hydrologists are inclined to argue that the Volga is more likely a tributary of the Kama, rather than vice versa.
+However, the geographical development of the largest Volga tributary began much later, so leadership in this matter was given to the Volga.
+The name of the river comes from the Udmurt word “kam”, that is, “big” and is rooted in Finno-Ugric dialects.

 In the Udmurt Republic, near the village of Kuliga, there is the source of the Kama.
 A stream flows here, formed from four underground springs.
-This is the source of Kama, from where one of the greatest Russian rivers.
-Its course ends at the place where it flows into the Volga.
+This is the source of the Kama, where one of the greatest Russian rivers.
+Its flow ends at its confluence with the Volga.

-Her path is quite difficult.
-From its beginning it flows to the northwest, after 125 km it makes a turn to the northeast, this is another 200 km of the way.
-Then it makes another significant turn already to the south, towards the Perm Territory, where it flows through the flat terrain.
+Her path is quite complicated.
+From its beginning it flows to the northwest, after 125 km it turns to the northeast, this is another 200 km of travel.
+Then it makes another significant turn to the south, towards the Perm Region, where it flows through flat terrain.

-At first, a narrow and winding channel, slow current, a small amount of water is not particularly impressive.
-But already after the Pilva tributary flowing from the Komi flows into the Kama, it turns into a full-flowing river.
-And there is something.
-This watercourse has a length of 214 km and is a real full-fledged river with many of its own tributaries.
+At first the channel is narrow and winding, slow current, a small volume of water is not particularly impressive.
+But after the Pilva tributary, flowing from the Komi, flows into the Kama, it turns into a full-flowing river.
+And there is a reason.
+This watercourse is 214 km long and is a real full-fledged river with many of its own tributaries.

-Downstream, the main water flow is supplemented by another tributary of the Kama - the Vishera, originating from the borders of the Komi Republic.
+Downstream, the main water flow is supplemented by another tributary of the Kama, the Vishera, which originates from the borders of the Komi Republic.
 Its length is 415 km, and at the mouth it reaches a width of 900 m.
-Thanks to it, the Kama becomes even fuller.
+Thanks to it, the Kama becomes even deeper.
 Regarding the significance of Vishera, some meticulous hydrologists also have complaints about the current Russian cartography.
-This is due to the fact that, in terms of its full flow, the Vishera, at the confluence, significantly exceeds the Kama, which, according to existing geographical rules, classifies the Vishera as the main stream, and the Kama as an auxiliary one, in fact making the latter a tributary of the Vishera.
+This is due to the fact that in terms of its full flow, the Vishera, at the confluence, significantly exceeds the Kama, which, according to existing geographical rules, classifies the Vishera as the main stream, and the Kama as an auxiliary stream, in fact making the latter a tributary of the Vishera.

-On the map of the Kama River, its progress in the Russian Federation is traced.
-It passes through the Kirov region, Perm region, Bashkiria, Tatarstan, Udmurtia.
-On the map of Russia, the Kama ends its journey in the Kama Bay, from where it goes to the Kuibyshev reservoir.
+The map of the Kama River traces its progress throughout the Russian Federation.
+It passes through the Kirov region, Perm region, Bashkiria, Tatarstan, and Udmurtia.
+On the map of Russia, the Kama ends its journey in the Kama Bay, from where it goes to the Kuibyshev Reservoir.

 Hydrology

-The river, in addition to its tributaries, is fed by precipitation, rain, melting snow and bottom sources.
-High water occurs from early spring and continues until the beginning of summer.
-It is covered with ice from November to early April.
-The melting and movement of ice lasts 14-15 days.
-The water level fluctuates during this period by 7-8 m, which leads in some coastal areas to floods, floods and the expansion of the banks of the floodplain up to several kilometers.
-However, a significant addition of water during this period has a positive effect on the work of floating wood in the upper reaches.
+The river, in addition to its tributaries, receives food from precipitation, rain, melting snow and bottom sources.
+The flood occurs from early spring and continues until the beginning of summer.
+Covered with ice from November to early April.
+Melting and movement of ice lasts 14 - 15 days.
+The water level fluctuates during this period by 7 - 8 m, which in some coastal areas leads to flooding, flooding and the expansion of the floodplain banks up to several kilometers.
+However, a significant increase in water during this period has a positive effect on wood rafting work in the upper reaches.

-A lot has already been said about the main, largest tributaries.
-In total, there are 73,718 water flows, 95% of them are small 10-20 km tributaries.
+Much has already been said about the main, largest tributaries.
+In total there are 73,718 water streams, 95% of them are small tributaries of ten to twenty kilometers.

 The most significant, related to the right tributaries of the Kama: